 Section 5: Separation Due to Unavailability

 In the event that an employee is unavailable to work for any reason, the employee may be dismissed.
 Failure to report for duty will be considered a voluntary resignation.

-Section 6: Disciplinary Actions.
+Section 6: Just Cause for Disciplinary Action